hyperreality/devopsblog/_posts/2023-03-16-communicating-between-firecracker-microvms-using-bridges.md

   1     56:ea:d1:d7:a1:f4       yes                0.00
 ```

 A few [handy guides](https://techglimpse.com/convert-linux-bridge-hub-vm-interospection/) say to use `brctl setageing 0` in order to make the bridge act like a hub.
-But, I found it didn't work to remove the MAC addresses with `yes` under `is local?` so in my case was no good.
+But, I found it only worked to remove learned MAC addresses, not to remove the MAC addresses marked as `yes` under `is local?`.
+Still, it's an important first step although the modern solution is to append `ageing 0` to the `ip link` command when creating the bridge.

 After further research, but there's really not a lot of good resources on this, it's possible to use the `bridge fdb` command to manipulate the routing table at a lower level: